Skip to main content

 1. Navigate to any Rally table you wish to download data from, such as:

-• People - Select 'People' from the top nav bar and select any section from the sidepanel, such as Everyone, or a Panel or Segment.
+• People - Select 'People' from the nav bar and select any section from the sidepanel, such as Everyone, or a Panel or Segment.

-• Studies - Select 'Studies' from the top nav bar and select any Study name to open it.
+• Studies - Select 'Studies' from the nav bar and select any Study name to open it.
 Select a Study element from the sidebar to open the relevant table, such as Participants, Survey or Screener Responses, Incentives, or Outbox (select the 'All Emails' tab).

-• Panels - Select 'Panels' from the top nav bar and select any Panel name to open it, then select the Panelists or New Signups tab.
+• Panels - Select 'Panels' from the nav bar and select any Panel name to open it, then select the Panelists or New Signups tab.

 2. Select the checkboxes for the data to include in the export, or select the checkbox at the top of the table to select all rows where allowed.